jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 ### xorg.conf.d

-Static configuration in [
+Static configuration in [ xorg.conf.d
-xorg.conf.d](/wiki/Configuring_X#xorg.conf.d_configuration "wikilink") permits
-USB hotplugging, as opposed to static configuration in the [xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink") or runtime configuration with [xsetwacom](xsetwacom "wikilink").
-Most, if not all, distributions recommend placing custom .conf files in /usr/share/X11/ rather than in /usr/share/X11/xorg.conf.d/.
-This is because .conf files, such as the 50-wacom.conf, in /usr/share/X11/xorg.conf.d/ can be over written by distribution updates.
+snippets](/wiki/Configuring_X#xorg.conf.d_configuration "wikilink") applies to hotplugged devices, as opposed to static configuration in the [xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink") or runtime configuration with [xsetwacom](xsetwacom "wikilink").
+The X server scans several directories for *.conf* files on startup:

+-   */usr/share/X11/xorg.conf.d*
+    -   Files here are the shipped by the distribution and may be overwritten at update time.
+It is not recommended to place any user-specific configuration files here.
+-   */etc/X11/xorg.conf.d*
+    -   Files here are user-specific configurations.
+If there is no user-specific configuration, this directory may not exists - simply create it and store your configurations here.
+    -   Files here are read **after** the distribution-specific patches, so user-specific configuration always overrides the default configurations.

-Since adding Options to the 50-wacom.conf file in /usr/share/X11/xorg.conf.d/ could be consider customizing it, we will create a new file in /usr/share/X11/ called 52-wacom-options.conf to add configuration Options to.
+We will create a new file in /usr/share/X11/ called 52-wacom-options.conf to add configuration Options to.
 Numbering it 52 ensures it will be run after the 50-wacom.conf in /usr/share/X11/xorg.conf.d/.

 #### X server 1.8 & 1.9